islandcontroller/hello-ch32v103/README.md

 * Flash the firmware to the MCU using the provided `.launch` script
 * Resume execution once breakpoint in `main()` is reached
 * Press `?` in the serial terminal to show available commands

+### **Note**

+If you choose not to connect the EEPROM IC, be sure to disable the EEPROM demo by commenting out the `#define USE_EEPROM_DEMO` line at the top of `main.c`.
+Otherwise, the project will hang on boot trying to access the EEPROM.

 ## Licensing